 CONNECT WITH E. FRANCES

-Stacie Bloomfield is the owner of Gingiber, an animal-centric gift and paper-goods brand fit for the young and young at heart!
+Gingiber, an animal-centric gift and paper-goods brand fit for the young and young at heart!
 Her distinctive and colorful illustrations have captured the hearts of retailers across the globe, and her products have been featured in Country Living Magazine, Better Homes and Gardens & Where Women Create Magazine.
 An illustrator at heart, Stacie has licensed her artwork with The Land of Nod, Moda Fabrics, Quarto Publishing, and Chasing Paper Wallpaper, as well as several other amazing companies.
 Gingiber has just launched an adorable new line of Enamel Lapel Pins that are the perfect medium to show of their cheery animal designs and add some #ZestToYourVest.
+CONNECT WITH STACIE

 Andy and Jane are the owners and operators of Bench Pressed, a small letterpress and design company in Minnesota.
 Bench Pressed specializes in hand drawn and hand printed letterpress goods.
 They like to call their line “tongue in cheek with a little sweet”.